wpXtreme/wpdk/index.md

 * **Your WordPress creations becomes easy to maintain**, thanks to object oriented internal infrastructure, and *MVC pattern* compatibility.
 Encapsulation, inheritance, physical separation between model and view in your develop approach: all these facts make clearer, more readable and easier to maintain all your WordPress creations.

 * **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you can load, parse and execute the sole PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*, thus dramatically increasing the speed of loading and execution of your code.

+@section  section_object_oriented WPDK is completely object oriented

+Any element that improves WordPress kernel and enhances its base functions and classes developed into WPDK follows object oriented paradigm, according to the current *PHP* model.

+This choice ensures an easier maintenance of source code, and allows you to easily extend the basic features of this framework to create solid and stable results.
+For example

 @page page_overview Overview